Coffee plants came to Puerto Rico in 1736 with Spanish immigrants but did not become a principal crop at that time. Sugar was a more important crop.

 Ginger, of Asiatic origin, became an important crop in the seventeenth century, taking first place among export products in the year 1644, but today it is grown only in small quantities in the interior where the climate is cooler.

 Cacao, from which cocoa is obtained, was important in the early days of the Island.
-Plantations growing cacao suffered severely from the hurricanes, and this factor, to-together with the competition of other countries, has practically eliminated its production.
+Plantations growing cacao suffered severely from the hurricanes, and this factor, together with the competition of other countries, has practically eliminated its production.

-Coffee is once again an important crop in the mountains of Puerto Rico.
+Coffee is once again an important crop in the mountains of Puerto Rico. and Cacao is starting again.

 History of agriculture in Puerto Rico.